FlashGrid Cluster Node Update package is a single self-extracting bash script file that allows updating the following components:

 -

 Run the update script as root.
+Use the file name with a correct version number.

-# bash flashgrid_cluster_node_update-19.5.17.85011.sh
+# bash flashgrid_cluster_node_update-X.Y.Z.NNNNN.sh

 Note: When updating from version 20.06 or earlier, the following error may be reported: FlashGrid Cluster setup not found.
 In such case, double-check that you are running the update on a correct system and then re-run it withforce-cluster

-# reboot -
+# sync; sync; reboot

-Before updating the next node, wait until the node boots up, all disks are back online, and resyncing operations complete on all disk groups.
+Before updating the next node, wait until the node boots up, all disks are back online, and resync operations complete on all disk groups.
 All disk groups must have zero offline disks and Resync = No before it is safe to update the next node.

 # flashgrid-cluster

-Note: After update, flashgrid-cluster
+Note: After the update the flashgrid-cluster

 command may show the "Configuration check: FAILED" and "Cluster verification: FAILED" messages.
 This happens because configuration updates are applied locally.
 This message should disappear after the update is applied to all nodes in the cluster.